-Being within easy reach from many other European countries, Portugal has become a popular travel destination in recent years, and rightly so.
-There are so many wonderful sites to see in this sunny country beyond the usual beaches and resorts.
+Being within easy reach of many other European countries, Portugal has become a popular travel destination in recent years, and rightly so.
+There are so many wonderful sites and places to visit in Portugal beyond the usual beaches and resorts.

 The Northern City of Guimarães